Make Happy: Synopsis

 After criticising the lip-syncing segment of The Tonight Show, Burnham performs a mime about seeing a penis in a restroom and then a song about love, where he advocates for people lowering their expectations when looking for a partner.
 He makes some quick-fire jokes and then performs further mimes about making sandwiches while high on marijuana, and intoxicated.
 Following from a fake advert for Flamin' Hot Cheetos, he presents a song where he tells the listener to kill themselves, explaining before, during and after the song that it is about the dangers of listening to pop singers' advice and taking their lyrics too seriously.

 He deals with some brief heckling before beginning a song about a breakup, which focuses on the man lashing out as a way of dealing with his emotions.
 He then begins analysing the show's meaning, the culture of performance promoted by social media and the concept of the Me generation.
 Burnham then delivers a song inspired by the way Kanye West ended his performances for The Yeezus Tour, by ranting comedically about small annoyances such as the width of Pringle cans and overfilled burritos until slowly transitioning into singing about his conflicted relationship with his audience and his stage anxiety.
 This ends the stage show, but a closing segment features Burnham in the guest house of his own home, talking to the viewer with a song where he addresses the rhetorical question "Are you happy?".
 The song, and the special, ends with Burnham leaving the guest house, and greeting his girlfriend and dog.
+He later returns to this guest house in his next comedy special, Inside.